quicwg/multipath/draft-ietf-quic-multipath.md

 client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
+An endpoint MAY deny the establishment of a new path initiated by its peer by not replying with a PATH_RESPONSE frame but sending a PATH_ABANDON frame on another path for the associated Path ID used for the PATH_CHALLENGE instead.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
 If the ACK_MP is preferred to be sent on the same path as the acknowledged